Mel B Granted Restraining Order, Claims Stephen Belafonte Beat And Blackmailed Her

-Former Spice Girl and current America’s Got Talent judge dropped a huge bomb on fans when she recently filed for divorce from her estranged husband Stephen Belafonte.
-Soon after the filing, Mel B, whose real name is Melanie Brown, asked for a temporary restraining order and it was granted.
+Former Spice Girl and current America’s Got Talent judge dropped a huge bomb on fans when she recently filed for divorce from her estranged husband, Stephen Belafonte.
+Soon after the filing, Mel B, whose real name is Melanie Brown, asked for a temporary restraining order, and it was granted.
 Mel alleges that Belafonte, to whom she has been married nearly 10 years, was very abusive during their marriage.

 Mel B claims that she tried to leave Stephen Belafonte several times during their marriage.
-She claimed that Stephen would threaten her each time she tried to leave, telling her that he would ruin her life and her career by making sex tapes that she was a part of public.
+She claimed that Stephen would threaten her each time she tried to leave, telling her that he would ruin her life and career by making sex tapes that she was a part of public.
 The stories of abuse that Mel has been telling about her estranged husband are shocking, to say the least.

 Mel B granted restraining order against ‘monster’ Stephen Belafonte https://t.co/SqyRKzSZLO pic.twitter.com/YOEe0oXlDF